-The first thing all new clients get is an Analytics audit.
+The first thing all new agency clients get is an Analytics audit.
+It helps us understand if we can properly track the progress of our campaigns.

-The number one analytics issue I see is failure to filter out internal traffic.
+The number one analytics issue er see is failure to filter out internal traffic.

 Company employees, business owners and clients visit your website multiple times a day.
 These visits are drastically different visits than non associated personnel.